WSTG - Latest

 How to Test

-The presence of the HSTS header can be confirmed by examining the server’s response through an intercepting proxy or by using curl as follows:
+- Confirm the presence of the HSTS header by examining the server’s response through an intercepting proxy.